tsuru/tsuru/docs/apps/quickstart/python.rst

 For more details, check the :doc:`hooks documentation </apps/deploy-hooks>`.

-Tsuru will look for the file in the root of the project.
+tsuru will look for the file in the root of the project.
 Let's commit and deploy it:

 .. highlight:: bash